 Beyond my academic books, I have published many articles on various topics, two of which I will highlight here.
 One area of concern has been theoretical approaches to the study of Buddhism in the West.
 In two review articles for Religion Compass, I examined these theoretical frames in the United States and Canada, respectively.
 My article on Canadian Buddhism, in particular, is one of the only works to provide a comprehensive consideration of factors of possible Canadian specificity vis-à-vis Buddhism in other nations.
 A second series of articles focused on the history of same-sex wedding ceremonies in North America.
 In two articles for the Journal of Unitarian Universalist History I uncovered the earliest documented same-sex weddings performed by North American ministers, beginning in the 1950s.
 I described how these ceremonies progressed from secret to out of the closet to central to the contemporary identity of Unitarian Universalists as a liberal religious movement.
 In a separate article for the Journal of Global Buddhism, I documented the earliest known same-sex ceremonies in Buddhist history, and examined the historical, organizational, and theological factors that led Pure Land Buddhists in America to make such pioneering steps.

-Future research projects in the works include studies of North American and Hawaiian converts to Pure Land Buddhism, historical studies of Buddhism in Canada and the United States, an analysis of Buddhist “therapeutic blasphemy” practices in the U.K., and work on American-produced Buddhist liturgies.
+Currently, my research is focused on Buddhism and economics, especially the financial and institutional implications of changing beliefs in contemporary Buddhism.
+Further research projects underway include studies of North American and Hawaiian converts to Pure Land Buddhism, an examination of Buddhist material in Unitarian-Universalist hymnals, an analysis of Buddhist “therapeutic blasphemy” practices in the U.K., work on American depictions of the Buddhist wheel of life, and research on American-produced Buddhist liturgies.